Homeโ€บArticlesโ€บHow Toโ€บHow to Calculate VO2 Max

 Step 1: Warm Up Properly

 Spend 5-10 minutes warming up with light jogging and dynamic stretches before starting the test.
-A proper warm-up reduces injury risk and ensures you can hit your true maximal effort during the test itself, rather than spending the first few minutes still warming up your muscles.
+A proper warm-up cuts injury risk and lets you hit your true maximal effort during the test itself, rather than spending the first few minutes still warming up your muscles.

 Step 2: Run for Exactly 12 Minutes at Maximal Sustainable Effort